brontosaurusrex/brontosaurusrex.github.io/_posts/2017-09-11-python3-as-interactive-calc.md

 Improvement would be to load last n lines from log at next start and assign last valid result to python's result variable.

-This can't be in the same script (due to various subshell jokes?)
+This could be used in some other script or interactively, get last valid numeral to bash $ans

 	# latest result to bash $ans
 	ans=$(grep -E '[[:digit:]]' "$HOME/.pcalc.txt" | tail -1)